aiven/aiven-docs/docs/products/opensearch/howto/restore-snapshot-opensearch.md

 ## Step 1: Register the snapshot repository

-After collecting the necessary parameters, set up the snapshot repository within your Aiven for OpenSearch service.
+To begin the restoration process, register the snapshot repository with your Aiven for OpenSearch service.
+This step involves configuring your service to recognize and access the storage location where your OpenSearch or Elasticsearch snapshots are stored.

 ### Google Cloud Storage (GCS)